mocamircea/sygon-token/testing/UC8 Transfer from alias target.md

-# Transfer from alias target (<i>transferFromAliasTarget</i>)
+# Transfer from alias target
+<i>transferFromAliasTarget</i>

 The alias target receives all amounts transferred to aliases.
-This amount must be shared among the contributors of the SYGON technology, that are registered as split destinations in splitters.
+This amount must be further distributed to the contributors of the SYGON technology.
+Contributors are registered as split destinations in splitters.

 ## Preconditions
 Transferred amount is strictly positive, the transfer can be performed only by the owner of the <i>addrAliasTarget</i> address or a delegated user,